zry98/movistar-home-hacks/IGW5000/README.en.md

 Flash a USB drive with your favorite Linux distro.

 Considering the Movistar Home has only 2 GB of RAM, it is highly recommended to only use a [window manager](https://wiki.archlinux.org/title/Window_manager).
 If you want to use a full desktop environment, consider using a lightweight one like _Xfce_.
-It is not recommended to use heavy desktop environments like _GNOME_ or _KDE Plasma_, or the Android-x86.
+It is not recommended to use _Android-x86_ system, or heavy desktop environments like _GNOME_ or _KDE Plasma_.

 It is also important to apply optimizations to improve performance and reduce eMMC wear, see the [Improve performance and reduce eMMC wearing](#improve-performance-and-reduce-emmc-wearing) section.